tulip-control/omega/doc/doc.md

 cumbersome.
 Instead, [convert](#Converting-labeled-graphs-to-symbolic-automata)
 a semi-symbolic automaton, or use `bitvector.make_table`.

-By indexing formulae by player, an `Automaton` can serve also as a multi-player game structure.
+By indexing formulas by player, an `Automaton` can serve also as a multi-player game structure.